commercialhaskell/stack/README.md

 1. Edit files in the `src/` directory.

-The `app` directory should preferably contains only files related to executables.
+The `app` directory should preferably contain only files related to executables.

 2. If you need to include another library (for example the package [`text`](https://hackage.haskell.org/package/text):